 Help graphic Parameter Q369 Finishing allowance for floor?
-Finishing allowance for the floor.
+Finishing allowance in depth which remains after roughing.
 This value has an incremental effect.
 Input: 099999.9999 Q439 Feed rate reference (0-3)?
-Specify the reference for the programmed feed rate: 0 : Feed rate is referenced to the path of the tool center 1 : Feed rate is referenced to the cutting edge only during side finishing; otherwise, it is referenced to the path of the tool center 2: Feed rate is referenced to the cutting edge during side finishing and floor finishing; otherwise it is referenced to the path of the tool center 3: Feed rate is always referenced to the cutting edge Input: 0, 1, 2, 3
+Specify the reference for the programmed feed rate: 0 : Feed rate is referenced to the path of the tool center 1: Feed rate is referenced to the cutting edge only during side finishing; otherwise, it is referenced to the path of the tool center 2: Feed rate is referenced to the cutting edge during side finishing and floor finishing; otherwise it is referenced to the path of the tool center 3: Feed rate is always referenced to the cutting edge Input: 0 , 1 , 2 , 3